 Charles J. Schmidt is a fifth-year Ph.D. student of New Testament and Early Christian Studies in the Department of Religion at Rice University.
 He currently serves on the Graduate Advisory Board for Rice’s Center for Teaching Excellence and is a copy editor for Gnosis: Journal of Gnostic Studies.
 He arrived at Rice after earning an M.A. in New Testament and Christian Origins at Duke University.
 His research is focused on ancient Mediterranean religion in the Greco-Roman period, with particular interests in medical theory and physics, freelance ritual experts, and the Romanization of Christianity.
 You can follow him on Twitter @CharlesJSchmidt for news in Religious and Biblical Studies, Classics, Pedagogy, and politics.

-Anna Tahinci, Ph.D., is Professor and Area Coordinator of Art History at the Glassell School of Art at the Museum of Fine Arts Houston.
+Anna Tahinci, Ph.D., is Professor and Chair of Art History at the Glassell School of Art at the Museum of Fine Arts Houston.
 A native of Greece, she studied History and Archaeology in Athens, and spent a total of eleven years in Paris, where she studied Art History and Comparative Literature at the Sorbonne (Ph.D. on Rodin’s collectors), and Museum Studies at the Ecole du Louvre.
 She has worked at the Musée Rodin, the Musée d’Orsay, the Louvre and the Harvard Art Museums.
 She has taught at Boston University Paris, at the University of Minnesota, at Macalester College, and at the Minneapolis College of Art and Design.
 She co-curated the sculpture exhibition that was organized in Athens for the Olympic Games in 2004 and the exhibition Rodin and America at the Cantor Arts Center, Stanford University in 2011.

 Melanie R. Urban received her Diploma in Asian Art from the Royal Holloway College of the University of London/British Museum.
 A graduate of Purdue University, she received he J.D. from Louisiana State University and practiced law with the federal government for 15 years before moving to Singapore.
 While in Singapore, Mrs. Urban began her studies in Asian culture, history, and art; she traveled extensively throughout regions from Central Asia to China, from Tibet to Viet Nam, and points in between.